South Carolina Marijuana Laws

 What are Restrictions on Cannabis in South Carolina?

-Cannabis use, cultivation, transport, sale, distribution, processing, purchase, and possession are restricted in South Carolina except for the limited use of qualifying patients who require low-THC/high-CBD therapy to manage severe epilepsy
+Cannabis use, cultivation, transport, sale, distribution, processing, purchase, and possession are restricted in South Carolina except for the limited use of qualifying patients who require low-THC/high-CBD therapy to manage severe epilepsy.

 Speak With a Cannabis Attorney